 For comfort, try a proven technique.
 If your baby’s having a hard time with the exam or a shot, you can try a proven soothing method.
 Holding your baby while walking around a room is one of the best ways to calm them, research shows.

 Remember this is a time to check on parents, too.
 The American Academy of Pediatricians recommends pediatricians screen mothers for postpartum depression (PPD) at well-baby checkups.
-PPD is the most common obstetric complication in the U.S., and fathers can have it, too.
+PPD is the most common obstetric complication in the U.S. and can actually impact fathers, too.
 The best thing you can do for yourself and your baby is to be honest about your feelings.
 The pediatrician can direct you toward help if you need it ❤️

 0 - 12 Weeks